maneheks/maneheks/README.md

 Hi, I'm Lydia.

 I'm a programming student currently studying Certificate IV in Programming at TafeSA.
-Next year I will pursue a Diploma of Advanced Programming.
-My goal is to achieve a Bachelor of Software Engineering (Honours) in the next 5 years.
+Next year I will pursue a Bachelor of Software Engineering (Honours).

 I'm currently learning: